dogweather/forkful/content/en/bash/testing-and-debugging/using-a-debugger.md

 ---
 date: 2024-01-25 20:50:20.306001-07:00
-description: "Bash doesn't come with a built-in debugger like some other languages,\
+description: "How to: Bash doesn't come with a built-in debugger like some other languages,\
-  \ but you can use built-in commands like `set -x` to trace what's happening.
-Or,\
+  \ but you can use built-in commands like `set -x` to trace what's happening.\u2026"
-  \ for\u2026"
 lastmod: '2024-03-13T22:45:00.248880-06:00'
 model: gpt-4-1106-preview
 summary: Bash doesn't come with a built-in debugger like some other languages, but